raspberrypilearning/jukskei/en/step_2.md

 **Test:**

-- Press `n` to start a new game, then `t` to start a new throw - check the power bar cycles from 0 to 100.
+- Press `N` to start a new game, then `T` to start a new throw - check the power bar cycles from 0 to 100.
+The skey will not move yet.

-- Press `space` to stop the power bar -  check the player changes costume to the throw costume and then returns back to the still costume
+- Press `SPACE` to stop the power bar -  check the player changes costume to the throw costume and then returns back to the still costume

 --- /task ---